MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/query-wmi.md

  Before you configure the Query WMI activity, you need to determine the following:

-- The computer you are querying.
+- The computer you're querying.

 - The WMI query statement you want to run.